Is Sparkling Juice Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of sparkling juice during pregnancy?

-Is sparkling juice a safe choice during pregnancy?
+Is sparkling water safe during pregnancy?

 What types of sparkling juice are safe during pregnancy?